Fadyazmy/arsenal_420-twitter-bot/README.md

     - Remove suspension
     - Figure out what you can do legally (lol)
 - Beta:
-    - Respond to retweets with (custom markov algorithm?)
+    - Respond to retweets with (markov bot)
     - Bulk following?